 Boards and Commission Action: Recommended by the Environmental Board.
-To be reviewed by the Resource Management Commission, the Water and Wastewater Commission, and the Planning Commission.
+To be reviewed by the Resource Management Commission on December 14, 2010, the Water Planning Advisory Board on December 14, 2010, and the Planning Commission December 14, 2010.

-Prior Council Action: August 6, 2009: Council passed Resolution 20090806-035 requesting staff evaluation and response within 90 days.

-November 19, 2009: Council passed Resolution 20091119-064 directing staff to initiate necessary code amendments to reflect the recommendations provided by the Watershed Protection Department.
+Prior Council Action: August 6, 2009 - Council passed Resolution 20090806-035 requesting staff evaluation and response within 90 days.
+November 19, 2009- Council passed Resolution 20091119-064 directing the City Manager to initiate necessary code amendments to reflect the recommendations provided by the Watershed Protection Department.

-Austin requires landscaping of commercial sites for aesthetics, buffering, screening, and urban heat island abatement.
+Austin requires landscaping of commercial sites for buffering, screening, and urban heat island abatement.
 This landscaping is traditionally curbed off from surrounding pavement and relies heavily on potable water irrigation to survive.
 Meanwhile, rainfall running off parking lots and rooftops is directed to storm drains and structural controls, bypassing the landscaping completely.
 There is a significant opportunity to bridge this existing divide by using rainwater more wisely on-site to conserve potable water, enhance water quality, and sustain the health of these urban landscapes.

-City Council recognized this opportunity and passed a resolution in November 2009 asking staff to develop an ordinance that would require commercial stormwater runoff to be directed to landscaped areas while providing flexibility through alternative methods and exceptions for unique site conditions.
+City Council recognized this opportunity and passed a resolution in November of 2009 asking staff to develop an ordinance that would require commercial stormwater runoff to be directed to landscaped areas while providing flexibility through alternative methods and exceptions for unique site conditions.